-Jerry Hagins from the Texas Department of Insurance said one thing about Hurricane Harvey: it’s going to change the way the auto insurance companies approach coverage.
-Hurricane Harvey left nearly one million vehicles totally destroyed, which will certainly raise the premiums for comprehensive coverage.
-Even nearly two weeks after Houston’s skies cleared, insurance companies remain unsure about who to sell new policies to.
+Immediately after Harvey hit, Jerry Hagins from the Texas Department of Insurance made a prediction about the storm: it’s going to change the way the auto insurance companies approach coverage.
+Hurricane Harvey left nearly one million vehicles destroyed or damaged, and industry analysts predicted increased car insurance rates in the area.
+Even nearly two weeks after Houston’s skies cleared, insurance companies remained unsure about who to sell new policies to.

-At the time of this writing, Allstate wasn’t offering new coverage anywhere in Harris County.
-State Farm is equally hesitant until they can review the cost of handling 33,000 auto claims in Harvey’s wake.
+In the weeks following Hurricane Harvey, Allstate wasn’t offering new coverage anywhere in Harris County.
+State Farm was equally hesitant until they reviewed the cost of handling 33,000 auto insurance claims in Harvey’s wake.
 American Access Casualty Company, a small insurer from Illinois, handled 300 claims in Texas in 2016—their largest market.
-In 2017, they anticipate handling 2,200 claims in this state.
+In 2017, they anticipated handling 2,200 claims in the state.

-The company’s president, Dan Cummings, is afraid that this level of flooding damage is the new normal for Harris County.
-After all, this is the third massive flood the region has seen in the last 10 years.
-Many small carriers don’t have the funds to handle catastrophes like this on a regular basis—not without hiking up the premiums.
+American Access Casualty Company’s president, Dan Cummings, expressed concern that this level of flooding would be the new normal for Harris County.
+It was the third massive flood the region had seen in the last 10 years.
+Many small carriers don’t have the funds to handle catastrophes like this on a regular basis—not without hiking up premiums.

-Experts expect that insurance companies, even large ones, will do exactly that.
+Experts anticipated that insurance companies, even large ones, would do exactly that.
 The problem with that?
 Insurance companies might be pricing lower-income drivers out of the market.
-Independent car dealers are having a hard time selling their inventory—not from lack of buyers, but from lack of insurers willing to sell policies to mid-to-low income buyers.
-Rick Maroney, the president of the Houston Independent Automobile Dealers Association, says “There is a large community of people in Houston who can’t really afford the major carriers.”
+Independent car dealers are having a tough time selling their inventory—not from lack of buyers, but from lack of insurers willing to sell policies to mid-to-low-income buyers.
+Rick Maroney, the president of the Houston Independent Automobile Dealers Association, said, “There is a large community of people in Houston who can’t really afford the major carriers.”

-Those people who were insured before Harvey have a better chance of getting their car claims handled as planned, but rising premiums will haunt the region in the coming months.
-Over the last couple years, the Office of Public Insurance Counsel has observed a 20 to 30 percent hike in premiums.
+After the storm, those people who were insured before Harvey had a better chance of getting their claims handled as expected, but rising premiums haunted the region in the coming months.
+Over the last couple of years, the Office of Public Insurance Counsel observed a 20 to 30 percent hike in premiums.
 “There is a likelihood that the Houston area will see a large increase in the next year or two,” said Joe Matetich, deputy public counsel for the OPI.

-With 1 in 5 residents in the greater Houston area living under the poverty line, the rising cost of insurance might make living in the area impossible—or at least owning a car in the area impossible.
+With 1 in 5 residents in the greater Houston area living below the poverty line, the rising cost of insurance might make living—or at least owning a car—in the area impossible.
 For a driving-dependent economy, that could spell disaster for families and businesses in South Texas.